 - Streamline the donation process

-- Optimize your website for giving on the go
+- Optimize your website for mobile giving

 2. Streamline the donation process